Managing your treatment

 How do I know if treatment is working?

-Because the aim of treatment is to stop your seizures, the best way to measure how well it is working is to look at whether your seizures have stopped or you are having fewer seizures.
-If you have very frequent seizures it might be easy to see quickly if the number of seizures is getting fewer or if they have stopped.
+Often the best way to measure how well your treatment is working is to look at whether your seizures have stopped or you are having fewer seizures.
+If you have very frequent seizures, it might be easy to see if your seizures have reduced or if they have stopped.
 But if your seizures were infrequent, it can take longer to see whether the treatment is working.

 If your treatment does not work or fully control your seizures, there are other treatment options that might be considered.